RaulPPelaez/UAMMD/README.md

 # uammd_setup_target(target_name)
 ```

-Some special flags might be needed to compile codes including with certain UAMMD headers, see [Compiling UAMMD](https://uammd.readthedocs.io/en/latest/Compiling-UAMMD.html).
 Here you have a short example of how a typical UAMMD code looks like, encoding a simple Brownian dynamics simulation of non interacting particles.:

 ```c++